African fat-tailed gecko: Behavior

 The African fat-tailed gecko is equipped with the ability to lose its tail when threatened or attacked.
 If the tail is lost, the new tail will have a more rounded shape, similar to the head.
 It may not match the body coloration and pattern of the gecko.
 The tail is also where they store their fat, an important energy reserve.
 With its tail, an African fat tailed gecko can go days on end without food.

 African fat-tailed geckos are reportedly strictly nocturnal, taking shelter from their generally hot and dry environment during the day and emerging at night to forage.
 They have been found during the day hiding under a variety of cover and will retreat to burrows or hide under rocks or fallen logs.

 Diet

 African fat-tailed geckos have a primarily insectivorous diet, feeding on various kinds of insects and other invertebrates within their habitats, such as worms, crickets, possibly beetles or cockroaches, etc.

 As pets

 In the pet trade the African fat-tailed gecko has gained some popularity though is still not as popular as the closely related leopard gecko.
 With good care, African fat-tailed geckos generally live 15–20 years, although longer may be possible.

 Morphs

-Through selective breeding the reptile trade has been able to produce numerous color variants of the African fat-tailed gecko.
-These include:
+Through selective breeding, the reptile trade has produced numerous color variants of the African fat-tailed gecko.